hdeshev/eth-address-watch/ARCHITECTURE.md

 The service can be deployed to any container runtime.
 We have a working Docker image builder that can be extended with a Helm chart.

+Configuration is done via environment variables, [12-factor style](https://12factor.net/config).
+See `config/config.go` for the full list.
+Those have been kept to the bare minimum like the ETH node endpoint.

 ## Scalability

 The service uses only in-memory data to store transactions and subscriptions.
 To make it real, we need some real persistence: